prateekfxtd/ns_Startup/README.md

 * (7):

 Keeps the .bat file which will executed.
-(You can also so the content of the .bat file at the log tab)
+(You can also see the content of the .bat file at the log tab)

 * Save Config button: